swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

 ### Install the DVC Storage plugin

-Install the DVC Storage plugin for the cloud provider.
+Install the DVC Storage plugin for the cloud provider:

 === ":simple-googlecloud: Google Cloud"

     Here, the `dvc[gs]` package enables support for Google Cloud Storage.
-Update the `requirements.txt` file.
+Update the `requirements.txt` file:

     ```txt title="requirements.txt" hl_lines="4"
     tensorflow==2.12.0
     matplotlib==3.7.1
     pyyaml==6.0
-    dvc[gs]==3.2.2
+    dvc[gs]==3.47.0
     ```

-    Check the differences with Git to validate the changes.
+    Check the differences with Git to validate the changes:

     ```sh title="Execute the following command(s) in a terminal"
     # Show the differences with Git